chrwang/KMLReborn/QGISTutorial.md

 ![Professor Komo Initial Map Screen](https://imgur.com/ULnqlOk.png)

-You should notice the following 6 buttons on the map screen:
+You should notice the following 7 buttons on the map screen:

 ![Menu Bar](https://imgur.com/rKLul1C.png)

-The second and third can be used to zoom in an our, but the only really relevant ones are the rightmost two.
-The first option centers your map, and just gives you a good view of the entire map (very helpful if you resize the map window).
-The second one is our ticket to benchmark calculation.
+The second and third can be used to zoom in and out, but the only really relevant ones are the rightmost two.
+The second to last option centers your map, and just gives you a good view of the entire map (very helpful if you resize the map window).
+The last button is our ticket to benchmark calculation.
 After clicking the `Select` button, simply click on one of your districts.
 You should see something like the following:

 ![Professor Komo Final Metrics Screen](https://imgur.com/If2ULBj.png)